WaterLily-jl/GeometricMultigrid.jl/README.md

 ## Implementation

-Geometric Multigrid methods make use of the regular spacial connectivity of the grid to define the _restriction_ and _prolongation_ operators.
+Geometric Multigrid methods make use of the regular spatial connectivity of the grid to define the _restriction_ and _prolongation_ operators.
 These concepts are built into the package using the `FieldVector` type, which is simply a wrapper around a multi-dimensional array.
 ```julia
 julia> _,x = setup_2D(3);

 julia> x
 9-element FieldVector{Float64, 2, Matrix{Float64}}:
  1.0